douglas-tsc/practice/README.md

+# WORK IN PROGRESS

-# How to Write a HTTP Server, in Plain English.
+##How to Write a HTTP Server, in Plain English.

 This page will explain how to get a simple multipage website up a running from scratch.